ai/audio-recorder-polyfill/README.md

 ## Usage

-In the begging, we need to show a warning in browsers without Web Audio API:
+In the beginning, we need to show a warning in browsers without Web Audio API:

 ```js
 if (MediaRecorder.notSupported) {